mforootan/mforootan.github.io/README.md

 - *Operational Efficiency Through Digital Transformation*: At the State of Tennessee, I replaced over 100 pages of paper reports with interactive dashboards.
 This transition wasn’t merely digital; it transformed how teams consumed information, prioritized actions, and monitored safety outcomes.

 - *Knowledge Infrastructure for Future Growth*: Beyond immediate project deliverables, I consistently leave organizations better prepared for the future.
 From building a cell culture unit at the Research Institute of Forests and Rangelands to authoring technical documentation at the Center for Translational Data Science, I ensure that improvements are scalable and repeatable.
+I leverage AI tools to tailor my expertise to meet new requirements.

 ### What I am most proud of: